CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Priority-Signs-Icon-Themes.md

 ## Icons

-There are three files which can be localised:
+There are three files which can be localized:

 > The `xx` in the filename should be replaced with the ISO 2-letter country code (in lowercase).